jhernandez4/ignition-link/README.md

 - Install and set it up.
 - Use the root user to create an "admin" user with all privileges
-- Set the admin password 123 or something you can remember
+- Set the admin password to 123 or something you can remember
 - Use the commands:

 ```sql